Abolitionism in the United States: Oberlin Collegiate Institute

-Transatlantic aspects to abolition
+Transatlantic abolitionist movement

-In the mid nineteenth century, American abolitionism was shaped by British ideological and organisational influences.
+In the mid-nineteenth century, American abolitionism was shaped by British ideological and organisational influences.
 A key part of this exchange was the intersection of abolitionism and free trade ideology.
 British reformers such as Richard Cobden and the Anti Corn Law League inspired American abolitionists to promote free trade arguing that it was morally and economically aligned to abolition in the United States.
 Leaders like Joshua Leavitt, campaigner for the Liberty Party, argued that repealing British tariffs would reduce US reliance on Southern slave grown cotton and open markets to free labour goods from the North.
 Another prominent British activist was George Thompson, who toured the US several times where he delivered speeches connecting Free Trade to the American abolition cause.
 Figures like Cobden and Thompson were a direct influence on the ideology of Lloyd Garrison.

 Another movement called the Free-produce movement extended across the Atlantic.
 This movement aimed to boycott goods produced by enslaved Africans.
 The movement was connected to British activist Joseph Sturge and the idea that a free market allowed for consumer morality.

 Sociologist Cecilia Walsh-Russo developed the term 'mutual brokerage' to refer to the interchange of ideas within UK-US abolitionist movements.
 She refers to the interactions which allowed ideas and political strategy to co-develop, rather than suggesting one learned from the other.
 Walsh-Russo cites the 1840 World Anti-Slavery Convention in London as an example of mutual brokerage.
 She claims the exclusion of women as delegates, despite their presence at the events forced transatlantic abolitionist to re-assess their understanding of political participation and democracy, often leading to more progressive views in UK and US activism.
 Despite exclusion from the conference women asserted their right to participate in the abolitionist cause by using informal setting such as salons to promote abolition.